sn0wflakeAU/pwnmenu/README.md

 Some examples of scripts we have run from this are:

 - making the Pwnagotchi send keystrokes via USB,
-- shut down the Pwnagotchi properly using the [powerutils companion plugin](https://gitlab.com/sn0wflake/pwnagotchi-powerutils-plugin)
+- shut down the Pwnagotchi properly using the [powerutils companion plugin](https://github.com/sn0wflakeAU/powerutils)
-- or mount an ISO file on the Pwnagotchi as a USB key
+- mount an ISO file on the Pwnagotchi as a USB key,
+- or turn the pwnagotchi in to a wifi adapter.

 ## Requirements